Armu-T/SonarMuter/README.md

 ## 🛠️ How It Works (Technical Deep Dive)

 The core challenge with **SteelSeries Sonar** is its complex virtual routing.
 Standard audio libraries often fail to distinguish between virtual channels because they share the same process names.
-This tool bypasses those limitations using specialized logic:
+This tool bypasses those limitations:

 ### 1. GUID-Based Device Mapping
-Instead of relying on fragile "Friendly Names" (which can be duplicated), the tool uses **PowerShell Integration** to query the Windows Registry for unique **Endpoint GUIDs**.
+Instead of relying on fragile "Friendly Names," the tool uses **PowerShell Integration** to query the Windows Registry for unique **Endpoint GUIDs**.
 This ensures the script targets the exact virtual hardware ID assigned to Sonar channels with 100% accuracy.

 ### 2. Low-Level WASAPI Interaction
 We utilize **NirCmd** as a high-performance backend to interact directly with the **Windows Audio Session API (WASAPI)**.
-This allows us to manipulate individual application "streams" within a specific audio endpoint at the kernel level—a feat standard libraries cannot achieve.
+This allows us to manipulate individual application "streams" within a specific audio endpoint at the kernel level.

 ### 3. Non-Persistent Execution & Ghost Mode
 To maintain a seamless experience, `startup.pyw` uses specific Windows API flags: